amritachandrasekar18/Data-606-Capstone-project/README.md

 1. **Detect fraudulent healthcare providers** using machine learning algorithms.
 2. **Build an interactive Streamlit dashboard** for real-time predictions and data visualizations.
-3. **Address the class imbalance** in the dataset using SMOTE to improve model performance.

 ---